Pistacia lentiscus: Folk medicine

 Mastic has been used in the Mediterranean region with the belief it has folk medicine properties, as indicated by first-century Greek physician and botanist Dioscorides in the treatise De Materia Medica (About Medical Substances).
+Hippocrates is reported to have used it for treating gastrointestinal disorders.
+There might be some scientific explanation for such use, with mastic gum possibly killing Helicobacter pylori.

 Miscellanea

 Mastic gum is used in the production of high-grade varnish.

 A related species, P. saportae, has been shown by DNA analysis to be a hybrid between maternal P. lentiscus and paternal P. terebinthus (terebinth or turpentine).
 The hybrid has imparipinnate leaves, with leaflets semipersistent, subsessile terminal, and sometimes reduced.
 Usually, P. terebinthus and P. lentiscus occupy different biotopes and barely overlap: Mastic appears at lower elevations and near the sea, while the P. terebinthus most frequently inhabits inland and mountainous areas such as the Iberian System.